bradegan/CS5007/Assignment1_ShellScript_Assembly/part2/README.md

 In the Greg Law video, he begins to investigate a Core dump file.
 What exactly is a coredump?

+Coredump is the memory state of the program at time of crash.

 Read here: https://wiki.archlinux.org/index.php/Core_dump

 # Part 2 - Assembly - A first program